pretix/pretix-docs/docs/tutorial/organizer-account.md

 ![Organizer settings page, on the localization tab, showing the official language options English, German, and German (informal) as well as a list of community translations from Arabic to Polish](../assets/screens/organizer/localization.png)

-After saving the general settings, we are going to switch to the "Localization" tab.
+After saving the general settings, we are going to switch to the :btn:Localization: tab.

 Under "Available languages", we can choose which languages our ticket shop will be published in.
 The options officially maintained by the pretix team are "English", "German", and "German (informal)".